 demons.
-(Demonic possession intended to torment and destroy those who are created in God's image, but the demon recognized that Jesus was a powerful adversary, capable of destroying the forces of Satan.)
+See note on Mk 1:23 - (Demonic possession intended to torment and destroy those who are created in God's image, but the demon recognized that Jesus was a powerful adversary, capable of destroying the forces of Satan.)
 (CSB)

-do many mighty works - False prophets may, with Satan's help, teach remarkably, cast our demons and perform miracles.
+PERFORM MANY MIRACLES - False prophets may, with Satan's help, teach remarkably, cast our demons and perform miracles.